 …on his vintage t-shirt, thank god.
 Although it’s not a far-fetched headline!
 Remember he admittedly took a picture of his junk in order to land his role in Nymphomaniac.
 And disturbing Shia headlines occur far too often.
 Like the other day in NYC when he chased a homeless dude around in an effort to take his hat.
 Later that evening he was arrested for acting like an idiot during a showing of Cabaret at studio 54.
 He subsequently told the cops “I’ll f*** you up.”
 Allegedly.

-Anyhoot, the only reason I’m talking about this dink is because he’s a serious vintage t-shirt wearer.
+Anyhoot, the only reason I’m talking about this dink is that he’s a serious vintage t-shirt wearer.
 Once I noticed the Uncle Sherman t-shirt, I did a little Google image investigation.
-To my surprise I found Shia is quite often spotted in vintage Harley Davidson and other random vintage tees.
+To my surprise, I found Shia is quite often spotted in vintage Harley Davidson and other random vintage tees.

 As Flasher Fashions were raking in the bucks they decided Sherman needed to be on shirts.
-A well placed flap of fabric was mounted on the shirt as to preserve the interactive peek-a-boo novelty.
-The t-shirt inspired people to reach out touch each other.
+A well-placed flap of fabric was mounted on the shirt as to preserve the interactive peek-a-boo novelty.
+The t-shirt inspired people to reach out and touch each other.
 It was a primitive and more perverted version of the Hypercolor tee, 15 years earlier.

-With our beloved vintage t-shirt currently in a bear market we need more positive celebrity roll models wearing them.
-After the passing of the angelic DJ AM we’ve been stuck with creeps like Terry Richardson and Shia Labeof.
+With our beloved vintage t-shirts currently in a bear market we need more positive celebrity role models wearing them.
+After the passing of the angelic DJ AM we’ve been stuck with creeps like Terry Richardson and Shia LaBeouf.